Hemiptera / Sternorrhyncha

 Wilting and stunting of new shoots.
 Can cause silvering and yellowing of leaves, uneven ripening of tomatoes and sometimes plant death.

-Sooty mould often accompanies large numbers of whiteflies, because they excrete honeydew when feeding on plant tissue.
+Sooty mould often accompanies large numbers of whiteflies, because like many other sucking pests, they excrete honeydew when feeding on plant sap.

 How to Protect your plants

-We recommend using Yates Mavrik at 1-week intervals, and alternating with Yates Nature's Way Natrasoap Vegie Insect Spray to interrupt the life cycle and get complete control.
+For example, if you apply Yates Mavrik at the weekend, sticking to 1-week spray intervals, and then alternate with a mid-week dose of Yates Nature's Way Natrasoap Vegie Insect Spray at 1-week intervals, you'll be able to interrupt the whitefly life cycle and get complete control.
 Ensure you get complete spray coverage, including on the underside of leaves.

 Spraying is best done in the early morning or late afternoon while the insects aren't as active.